Appearance

 Selecting a plan

-In the subscription panel you can select a plan for your organization, and the number of contributors to purchase the plan for.
-We count each distinct PR author during a billing cycle as a contributor, at the time a review is created and linked to the PR.
+You can select a plan that best suits your organization as well as the number of contributors to purchase the plan for.
+We count each distinct PR author during a calendar month as a contributor, at the time a review is created and linked to the PR.
 Once a review has been created, any number of people can view it and participate.

 If a PR causes you to exceed your plan's contributor quota, both the subscriber and the person who connected the affected repo will be immediately notified by email.
-Reviewable won't create reviews for PRs created by additional authors until you upgrade your subscription — or the contributor count resets on your next billing date.
+Reviewable won't create reviews for PRs created by additional authors until you upgrade your subscription — or the contributor count resets at the beginning of the next month.

 TIP